 When Hoover took over, the Bureau of Investigation had approximately 650 employees, including 441 special agents who worked in field offices in nine cities.
-By the end of the decade, there were approximately 30 field offices, with divisional headquarters in New York, Baltimore, Atlanta, Cincinnati, Chicago, Kansas City, San Antonio, San Francisco, and Portland.
+By the end of the decade, there were approximately 30 field offices, with divisional .quarters in New York, Baltimore, Atlanta, Cincinnati, Chicago, Kansas City, San Antonio, San Francisco, and Portland.
 He immediately fired those agents he considered unqualified and proceeded to professionalize the organization.
 For example, Hoover abolished the seniority rule of promotion and introduced uniform performance appraisals.
 At the beginning of the decade, the Bureau of Investigation established field offices in nine cities.
 He also scheduled regular inspections of the operations in all field offices.

 Then, in January 1928, Hoover established a formal training course for new agents, including the requirement that new agents had to be in the 25-35 year range to apply.
 He also returned to the earlier preference for special agents with law or accounting experience.

 Almost from the start, there were problems between the NYPD and the FBI.
 It was agreed that raid would take place that afternoon at 2:00 pm, when it was believed that Brunette would be asleep.
-However, federal agents moved ahead with the raid and stormed the apartment building at midnight.
-Confused police detectives, still on stakeout, watched as the raid began 14 hours ahead of schedule.
+However, federal agents moved a. with the raid and stormed the apartment building at midnight.
+Confused police detectives, still on stakeout, watched as the raid began 14 hours a. of schedule.
 When police officers at the scene questioned Hoover, according to the New York Times, the director "merely shrugged his shoulders".